WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 By now in mainly all jurisdictions custodial cryptocurrency service providers (wallet, exchange, payment processor, etc.) are requested to run KYC/AML checks on users and their transactions.
 The KYC process and inner policies should ensure personal data protection.
 The accounts are assigned to these individual users, who are verified by the provider.
-This means the provider identified the user just like a legacy bank would do.
+This means the provider identifies the user just like a legacy bank would do.
 The different AML checks are run on deposits or withdrawals.
 The suspicious transactions can be linked to users based on the transactions that are initiated by them personally.
-KYC and AML procedures now ensure that all transactions involving fiat (like buying and selling bitcoin on exchanges for fiat currency) have a detailed background in terms of who is sending what money to whom, the identification of transactions are even more strict than in the current banking world, where two companies or individuals can send even large funds without the need to verify the source of funds.
+KYC and AML procedures now ensure that all transactions involving fiat (like buying and selling bitcoin on exchanges for fiat currency) have a detailed background in terms of who is sending what money to whom, the identification of transactions are even more strict than in the current banking world, where two companies or individuals can send even large funds without the need to verify their source.

 ### Using CoinJoin as a custodial service provider